chakrapani-r/Zoho/README.txt

     https://zohocrmapi.wiki.zoho.com/API-Methods.html
  $update_id : Optional-the Id of the record to be updated.
               If specified Updates the data already present in crm.
- Returns Value :Returns the status/response message of the request.
+ Return Value :
+    Returns an object with following keys:
+    success will contain TRUE/FALSE which determines if the request is succesfull or not. error will contain error code if the request was not successfull. message will contain success message or error message. records will contain an array with details of the inserted records if the request is successfull.

 To fetch records from zoho crm, use get_records_zoho($search_condition, $type = 'Leads', $select_columns = 'All');